kws/global-network-network/README.md

 ## Getting Started

+‼️ If you have followed the steps in our [Using PyCharm Community Edition](./docs/README.md) guide, you can skip this section. ‼️

 Assuming you have by now used git to check out a local copy of this repository and used the python environment manager of your choice (we use [Anaconda](https://www.anaconda.com/products/individual)) to create a new